Best Stud Finder Reviews 2022

 There are also other types of tools to detect objects beneath the surface of a wall.
 Advancing beyond the types of stud finders we recommend, you encounter wall scanners.
 These radar-like tools typically only get used by professionals to “see” what’s behind the wall beyond just studs.

 With the evolution of technology, you can find stud finding apps for both iPhone and Android smartphones.
 They use the phone’s magnetometer (the sensor that drives the compass) to detect metal nails or screws behind the drywall.
 Presumably, those nails or screws will be in the middle of that stud you’re attempting to locate.
-Note that these apps do not detect actual wood studs or measure wall density.
+In our experience, they’re not accurate enough to rely on.

 Tips for Using a Stud Finder